*** The post was updated on November 10, 2017. Since then, my Instagram focus has broadened beyond accent coaching. Check it out here. ***

-Over the last 30 days I have received several messages from teachers on my mailing list asking me about the results of my 30-day teach-on-Instagram challenge, so even though it is extremely difficult to pack all of my emotions, experiences and interactions in one post I will try to give a brief report that I hope to follow up with a webinar or an interview of some sort later.
+Over the last 30 days I have received several messages from teachers on my mailing list asking me about the results of my 30-day teach-on-Instagram challenge.
+It is difficult to pack all of my emotions, experiences and interactions in one post but here is a brief report that I hope to follow up with a webinar or an interview of some sort later.

 This year I got my first well-functioning smart phone.
 It’s kind of crazy to think about it, because even though I would consider myself technologically advanced, I still preferred to “keep my phone out of it,” and not to bother with all the apps that will supposedly make my life a lot better.